noaa-fit-resources/noaa-fit-resources.github.io/_posts/2019-06-14-best-practices-version-control.md

     and test in one go.
 Similarly, changes that are intended to be merged in should be on a weekly basis.

-Github workflow options
+GitHub workflow options
 -----------------------

-My main critique of Github is its tendency to provide too many parallel options that achieve the same end goal.
+My main critique of GitHub is its tendency to provide too many parallel options that achieve the same end goal.
 One of these is illustrated with choosing between git forking and branching workflows.
 Both are legitimate workflows but it is unclear what the pros and cons of each